will7hughes/Dialektor/README.md

 ```
 git pull origin master
 ```
-Merge master Branch into our feature Branch<br>
+[Merge](https://www.atlassian.com/git/tutorials/using-branches/git-merge#:~:text=Merging%20is%20Git's%20way%20of,merge%20into%20the%20current%20branch.) master (branch)[https://guides.github.com/activities/hello-world/#branch] into our feature Branch<br>
 If there are conflicts.
 Resolve them manually by deleting the markup that GitHub has created and manually looking at the differences between the two options<br>
 Delete one of the options/conflicts and keep the other<br>
-It is easier to merge the master branch into your feature branch by using the `Pull Requests` feature on the GitHub website<br>
+It is easier to merge the master branch into your feature branch by using the [Pull Requests](https://guides.github.com/activities/hello-world/#pr) feature on the GitHub website<br>
-To use that feature instead of doing it on the console/terminal, `push` your feature branch, create a `Pull Request`<br>
+To use that feature instead of doing it on the console/terminal, `push` your feature (branch)[https://guides.github.com/activities/hello-world/#branch], create a `Pull Request`<br>
 Change the `base: master` to `master` and `compare: 1.0.1-john` to your feature branch<br>
 Create the Request, Apply, Merge, Resolve
 ```